 Nowadays when we visit our favourite restaurants and cafes, we expect to know where our food comes from.
-As interest in sustainable living soars, the restaurant trend towards farm to table dining has grown so popular it’s quickly becoming the benchmark.
+As interest in sustainability soars, the restaurant trend towards farm to table dining has grown so popular it’s quickly becoming the benchmark.

 Many urban restaurants and cafes now proudly source their producer from on-site gardens or nearby community farms.
-Unsurprisingly, Australia’s regional areas are home to some of the country’s must-visit restaurants where the proximity to farm-fresh produce has seen the demand for farm to table dining steadily rise.
+Unsurprisingly, Australia’s regional areas are home to some of the country’s must-visit foodie trails.

-We’ve rounded up our top picks for regional restaurants offering farm to table dining experiences, so you can start planning your next weekend getaway.
+For emerging and seasoned chefs, the proximity to farm fresh produce and charm of regional Australia has put farm to table dining on the map.
+We’ve rounded up our top picks for regional restaurants offering farm to table dining experiences, so you can start planning your next regional adventure.

 Paper Daisy, Cabarita Beach

 Sitting roughly halfway between Surfers Paradise and Byron Bay, Halcyon House at Cabarita Beach is where you’ll find the award-winning Paper Daisy.
 Executive chef Ben Devlin, 2014 young chef of the year, has helmed the seaside restaurant since it opened, taking Paper Daisy to two-hat status in the process with his ‘sophisticated simplicity’ focusing on producers in the region.

 An acclaimed wine region, it won’t come as much surprise to learn that Mudgee also does pretty well for itself in the food stakes.
 Pipeclay Pumphouse owner and chef, Andy Crestani, is all about nurturing the land for his paddock-to-plate menu.
 Located at the Robert Stein Vineyard, you’re as likely to spot free-range pigs grazing as you are to catch the grape harvest.